 CASA (Court Appointed Special Advocate) volunteers help abused children to find safe, permanent homes as quickly as possible.
 CASA advocates fact-find and submit Court reports to the Worcester County Juvenile Court.
 CASA advolcates also advocate for needed educational, medical, and mental/behavioral health services while the child is in the care of the state.
 A CASA volunteer works with one child or sibling group at a time.

 All of the children are victims, and 70% are under 12 years old.
 Approximately 40% of CASA's children are under 6 years old.

 Men are encouraged to apply, since half of CASA's children are boys.

 CASA takes about 6-10 hours per month, and most activities are done at the CASA volunteer's convenience.
 That's it!

 CASA provides free volunteer training classes.

-CASA also provides professional guidance and support for every CASA GAL volunteer.
+CASA also provides professional guidance and support for every CASA volunteer.